Golden Gate International Exposition

-The Golden Gate International Exposition (GGIE) (1939 and 1940), held at San Francisco's Treasure Island, was a World's Fair celebrating, among other things, the city's two newly built bridges.
-The San Francisco–Oakland Bay Bridge opened in 1936 and the Golden Gate Bridge in 1937.
-The exposition opened from February 18, 1939, through October 29, 1939, and from May 25, 1940, through September 29, 1940.
+The Golden Gate International Exposition (GGIE) was a World's Fair held at Treasure Island in San Francisco, California, U.S. The exposition operated from February 18, 1939, through October 29, 1939, and from May 25, 1940, through September 29, 1940; it drew 17 million visitors to Treasure Island.
+Among other things, it celebrated the city's two newly built bridges: the San Francisco–Oakland Bay Bridge and the Golden Gate Bridge.

 History

-The idea to hold a World's Fair to commemorate the completion of the Bay Bridge and Golden Gate Bridge started from a letter to The San Francisco News in February 1933.
+The idea to hold a World's Fair to commemorate the completion of the Bay Bridge and Golden Gate Bridge began with a letter to The San Francisco News in February 1933.
 Architects W.P.
 Day and George Kelham were assigned to consider the merits of potential sites around the city, including Golden Gate Park, China Basin, Candle Stick Point, and Lake Merced.
-By 1934, the choice of sites had been narrowed to the areas adjoining the two bridges: either "an island built up from shallow water" north of Yerba Buena Island which would go on to be named Treasure Island, or the Presidio, which had previously been used in 1915 for the Panama–Pacific International Exposition.
+By 1934, the choice of sites had been narrowed to the areas adjoining the two bridges: either "an island built up from shallow water" north of Yerba Buena Island (which would go on to be named Treasure Island), or the Presidio, which had previously been used in 1915 for the Panama–Pacific International Exposition.
 Yerba Buena Shoals was chosen as the site in February 1935.
 In August 1935, a $10 million proposal using federal WPA funds for construction work was advanced, and in October of that year, Leland W. Culter, president of San Francisco Bay Exposition, Inc., announced that President Roosevelt had approved US$3,000,000 to help fund the cost of reclaiming land at Yerba Buena Shoals.

 San Francisco Bay Exposition was incorporated on July 24, 1934.

 Initial schedules called for the fair to open on February 18, 1939, and to close on December 2, 1939, hosting a projected attendance of 20,000,000 people.
 Construction would employ 3,000, and running the fair would require a workforce of 10,000.

 Treasure Island

 Treasure Island, a flat, geometrically shaped, artificial island attached to Yerba Buena Island, was built for the Exposition near where the Oakland span and the San Francisco span of the Bay Bridge join.
 The dredging of Treasure Island started on February 11, 1936.
 19000000 yd3 of fill were required for the 385 acre site.
 Initial schedules called for the completion of dredging by the end of 1936.
+The site was named Treasure Island by Clyde Milner Vandeburg, part of the Fair's public relation team, and it stuck.

 Built by the federal government, Treasure Island was intended to serve as the municipal airport for San Francisco, an idea which had first been advanced in 1931.
 Air service would have included Pan American's transpacific flying boats, like the China Clipper.
+During much of the Fair, Pan Am offered two arriving and two departing flights each week, aboard the Boeing B-314s from Treasure Island; it took 16 to 20 hours to or from Hawaii.

-Due to wartime needs, it was taken over by the US Navy as Naval Station Treasure Island from 1941 to 1997.
+Due to wartime needs, the Island was taken over by the US Navy as Naval Station Treasure Island from 1941 to 1997.

 First closing

-The fair closed on October 29, 1939, and efforts to reopen the fair in 1940 were initially abandoned in December 1939.